Anton SUKOVATY: "Repair at an official service center is not always more expensive"

 How does an official service center guarantee that the device will retain all functions after repair, including biometric authentication (fingerprint scanner)?

-For this, each device in the ASC undergoes automated output control, configuration and calibration.
+To do this, each device in the ASC undergoes automated output control, configuration and calibration.
 The very fact of conducting input and output control is recorded automatically.

 The presence of a valid certificate from an ASC employee indicates that he is familiar with the current model range of the company, knows the features of assembly/disassembly, diagnostics and repair.
 In order to obtain certification for repairing Samsung products, ASC employees regularly undergo training courses and training.